chandar-lab/SubGoal_Distillation_LLM/README.md

 # SUB-GOAL DISTILLATION: A METHOD TO IMPROVE SMALL LANGUAGE AGENTS

-This is the official repository for [SUB-GOAL DISTILLATION: A METHOD TO IMPROVE SMALL LANGUAGE AGENTS](https://arxiv.org/abs/2405.02749), accepted at CoLLAs 2024.
+This is the official repository for [SUB-GOAL DISTILLATION: A METHOD TO IMPROVE SMALL LANGUAGE AGENTS](https://arxiv.org/abs/2405.02749), accepted at CoLLAs 2024 (Oral).
 Our code base is a modification and extension of the existing [SwiftSage](https://github.com/yuchenlin/SwiftSage) repository.

 # Abstract